On Ziegler's conjectures for logarithmic derivations of arrangements: Preliminaries

-The pair $(\A,m)$ is a \textbf{multiarrangement} and can also be regarded as a linear realization of a matroid without loops in which parallel edges are unordered.
+The pair $(\A,m)$ is a \textbf{multiarrangement} and can also be regarded as a linear realization of a matroid without loops in which (unordered) parallel edges are allowed.
 Also recall the higher order logarithmic modules, defined as follows: